Benefits of Ballroom Dancing For Retired Senior People

 Dance instructions are also available on some commercial DVD and VCD disks.
 They can be played over and over again until we get them right.
 These DVD disks can be either borrowed from various libraries or purchased from some dance supply websites.
 VCD disks from Asia can be bought from some Chinese stores.

-What most beginners feel is quite true that the learned dance steps and the corresponding body movements will disappear from their minds very quickly if they do not put enough mental effort to work on it.
+What most beginners feel is quite true that the learned dance steps, body postures and the corresponding body movements will disappear from their minds very quickly if they do not put enough mental effort to work on it.
 It is up to you to choose your own favored strategy and method to keep what you have leaned so that they will not slip away from you.

 Therefore, ballroom dancing is not just physical activities but also substantial mental effort to keep both your mind and body in good shape, especially for retired, senior people.